Icepenguins101/charms-bar-port/README.md

 A: You can <a href="mailto:jaydenwmontoya@icloud.com">email me</a> for any assistance regarding Charms Bar Port and other products I have created.

 ## DISCLAIMER !!
-I'm not officially affiliated with Microsoft; I moved to Mac OS X a few years ago for better stability and UI, and have temporarily returned to Windows 10 for better performance using web development with the announcement of macOS Sonoma until I get a modern MacBook Pro.
+I'm not officially affiliated with Microsoft; I moved to Mac OS X in March 3rd of 2017 for better stability and UI, and have temporarily returned to Windows 10 for better performance using web development with the announcement of macOS Sonoma until I get a modern MacBook Pro.
 I will still be using Mac OS X as a daily driver, so there may not be enough focus given to Charms Bar Port.

+## Support
+Are you a fan of the Charms Bar Port prorgam and want to help out? here are some options..

+#### Programmer
+Code contributions are welcome.
+If you are able to port Windows 8.1 features better than I can, or if you want to improve some features (especially multi-monitor support), please <a href="mailto:jaydenwmontoya@icloud.com">email me</a>.

+#### Localization
+Help translate Charms Bar Port to more languages.
+If there's a language that isn't present in Charms Bar Port please <a href="mailto:jaydenwmontoya@icloud.com">email me</a>.

+#### Suggestions & Bug report
+Suggest new features or file bug reports to improve Charms Bar Port, [learn more..](https://github.com/Icepenguins101/charms-bar-port/issues)

+#### Spread the word
+Star this repository, leave a review of the program anywhere on your website or share it to others that want the Windows 8.x experience back.